declanshanaghy/dollar-game/README.md

 ## ☁️ Deployment Harmony

-The Dollar Game is deployed to AWS S3 using OpenTofu (an open-source alternative to Terraform) for infrastructure as code, with GitHub Actions for continuous integration and deployment.
+The Dollar Game is deployed using AWS services with OpenTofu (an open-source alternative to Terraform) for infrastructure as code, with GitHub Actions for continuous integration and deployment.

 ### Infrastructure

 The deployment infrastructure includes:
-- S3 bucket for website hosting
+- S3 bucket for website content storage
+- CloudFront distribution for content delivery with HTTPS
+- ACM certificate for secure HTTPS connections
-- S3 bucket configuration for static website
+- Custom domain configuration (dollar-game.firemandecko.com)
-- S3 bucket policy for public access

 ### GitHub Actions Workflows